Indexes in Azure Cognitive Search

-In Azure Cognitive Search, a search index is your searchable content, available to the search engine for indexing, full text search, and filtered queries.
+In Azure AI Search, a search index is your searchable content, available to the search engine for indexing, full text search, vector search, hybrid search, and filtered queries.
 An index is defined by a schema and saved to the search service, with data import following as a second step.
-This content exists within your search service, apart from your primary data stores, which is necessary for the millisecond response times expected in modern applications.
-Except for specific indexing scenarios, the search service will never connect to or query your local data.
+This content exists within your search service, apart from your primary data stores, which is necessary for the millisecond response times expected in modern search applications.
+Except for indexer-driven indexing scenarios, the search service never connects to or queries your source data.

-If you're creating and managing a search index, this article will help you understand the following:
+If you want to create and manage a search index, this article helps you understand the following points:

 • Content (documents and schema)